chrisichris/ybuilder/README.markdown

 ### Dependencies management

 `ybuilder` uses [maven ant-tasks](http://maven.apache.org/ant-tasks/index.html) for dependency resolution.
-It also uses the same build classpathes as maven (compile, test, runtime).
+It also uses the same build scopes and classpathes as maven (compile, provided, test, runtime).

 Dependencies together with the classpathes are also added to the config struct.
-To do that convienent there is a special helper:
+To do that convienently there is a special helper function :
-Dependencies are defined in the `project.yeti` file and copied to `lib/managed`.

 	config = config with createBaseConfig config [ dependency "org.yeti" "yeti" "0.9.3" [],